Cost of Living Comparison Between Aruba and Canada Cost of Living Comparison Between Aruba and Canada

 Which country is cheaper for everyday spending?

-Aruba is simply cheaper day-to-day: lower food prices, cheaper commutes, smaller household bills.
+Day-to-day life is simply cheaper in Aruba: lower food prices, cheaper commutes, smaller household bills.
 Over time, those daily savings make a real difference to your monthly budget and ability to put money away.

 Which country has higher housing costs?

-Rent in Canada beats Aruba across the board, especially in major cities.
+Rent in Canada is consistently higher than in Aruba across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

-Is $2,500 a realistic budget in Aruba or Canada?
+Is $2,500 a realistic budget in Aruba or in Canada?

-In Aruba, $2,500 covers most cities easily.
-In Canada, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In Aruba, $2,500 covers most cities easily; in Canada it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

 Aruba vs other spots: cost of living compared